giellalt/giellalt.github.io/tools/ForWindowsUsers.md

+# Windows

 In order to make programs for lingustic analysis, you need `unix`.
 If all you want to do is edit the files, and not use them, you may work on your local machine.

-# Use your Windows computer as a terminal for a remote linux machine
+## Use your Windows computer as a terminal for a remote linux machine

 If you don't have Linux yourself, you may use a linux server somewhere else, and log onto it from your own Windows machine.
 In order to do that, you need